 Each section then goes on to describe how to progressively adopt SPARK at that level in an Ada project.
-Section Example shows an example of an application at each level.
+Finally, the Example section shows the concrete application of this adoption approach to an existing, production-ready bounded stack abstraction.
 These sections are particularly relevant to software developers who need to use SPARK at a given level.